tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

   after Step 9 in {{DTLSC}}.

-The corresponding EKM is obtained by the application through the TLS/DTLS exporter interface using its chosen label and context values as defined in {{Section 4 of !RFC5705}}.
+The corresponding EKM is obtained by the application through the TLS/DTLS exporter interface using its chosen label and context values as defined in {{Section 7.5 of TLS}}.

 To prevent desynchronization, the application will have to retain both the previous and the newly derived exporter secrets for a short period.
 For TLS,